Crime in the Philippines: Domestic violence

+Child abuse

+The COVID-19 pandemic has led to a significant increase in child abuse in the Philippines.
+The study "The Hidden Impact of COVID-19 on Children" reported a 32% increase in household violence within the country, particularly in households with decreased income.
+Additionally, in 2021 from a high-level dialogue between the Philippine government and UNICEF, the Office of Cybercrime from the Department of Justice noted a 260% increase in online child abuse reports in the Philippines during the pandemic.
+This alarming trend, is often linked to job loss, financial stress, and increased time spent at home, leading to cases of parents abusing their children and even livestreaming the abuse.

 Human trafficking

 Human trafficking and the prostitution of children is a significant issue in the Philippines, often controlled by organized crime syndicates.

 Human trafficking in the country is a crime against humanity.

 In an effort to deal with the problem, the Philippines passed Republic Act (R.A.)
 9208, the Anti-Trafficking in Persons Act of 2003, a penal law against human trafficking, sex tourism, sex slavery and child prostitution.
 Nevertheless, enforcement is reported to be inconsistent.
+While the 2003 and 2012 anti-trafficking laws criminalize sex and labor trafficking with penalties of up to 20 years imprisonment and significant fines (between 1 million and 2 million Philippine pesos), the government's enforcement efforts have weakened due to the challenges of the COVID-19 pandemic.

 Prostitution

 Prostitution in the Philippines is illegal.
 It is a serious crime with penalties ranging up to life imprisonment for those involved in trafficking.
 It is covered by the Anti-Trafficking in Persons Act.
 Prostitution is still sometimes illegally available through brothels (also known as casa), bars, karaoke bars, massage parlors, street walkers and escort services.
 As of 2009, one source estimates that there are 800,000 women working as prostitutes in the Philippines, with some of them believed to be underage.
 While victims are largely female, and according to the current Revised Penal Code, there are in fact a small minority of them who are male.